 During the pandemic, remote workers spent an extra 2 hours a day on average working.
 People tend to overcompensate, fearing that employers don’t believe they working hard enough when they are ‘invisible’ at home.

 Given the long hours, it’s unsurprising that those working from home are 1.4 times more likely to be unable to disconnect at the end of their workday.

 When employees start to feel overworked they can start to disengage and disconnect from their work.
 Only 14% of employees feel connected.
 Connecting employees relies on shared spaces for collaborating and sharing.

 When some employees work from the office and others stay remote, there’s a danger of one group being favored.
 Less visibility and our ingrained idea that presence equals commitment would explain why remote workers are 38% less likely to receive a bonus.

-What’s the secret to making flexible work for your business?
+What’s the secret to making flexible work for small businesses?

 Flexible working, or providing employees with choices in where, when, or how they work builds a more inclusive workplace.
 It ensures that people can balance life and work, and accommodates employees’ needs.

-The secret to making flexible work is ensuring you have an employee experience platform that supports everyone’s needs.
+The secret to making flexible work is ensuring you have the right digital tools.Yet, often SMEs struggle to find technology adapted to small business needs.

 Updating digital tools or investing in a digital transformation strategy can seem overwhelming.
 We’ve put together a guide to help!
 In this playbook for SMEs, you’ll learn how to keep pace with digital transformation, and how supporting flexible working can give your small businesses the ultimate competitive advantage.